xprogamer008/TheOtherHostRoles/README.md

 Unlike mods that use custom servers, there is no need to add servers by editing URLs or files.<br>
 If you are going to play on Custom Servers, such as MNA and MEU, it would require everyone to have the mods the host has.<br>

-New contend with Town of Roles added to this game:
+New contend with The Other Host Roles added to this game:

 New Impostor Roles: